tverlaan/timmo.immo/priv/posts/20201030-setup-procrastination.md

   author: "Timmo Verlaan",
   title: "Setting up My Blog as Procrastination for Writing",
   tags: ["meta", "elixir", "tailwind"],
   description: "I've been meaning to setup my blog for about three years.
 This time around I decided to push through and instead of delaying my writing even more, use it as a force.
-Once it's up and published I no longer have to configure it, make it look a specific way, figure out some new tooling, it's already there."
+Once it's up and published I no longer have to configure it, make it look a specific way, figure out some new tooling, it's already there.
+Ready to publish."
 }

 ---